-CJS students in the Master of Arts and Doctoral programs are eligible for a range of generous financial aid packages and fellowships.
+CJS students in the Master of Arts and Doctoral programs are eligible for a range of generous financial aid packages, fellowships, and awards.

 Newhall Teaching and Research Fellowship.
 This program provides doctoral students with the opportunity to work with core faculty to develop and teach new courses and lead research.